Jorisvansteenbrugge/TbasCO/README.md

 # check to see merged correctly
 annotCounts <- countsTable %>% select(Bin, Annotation) %>% group_by(Bin) %>% mutate(Annotation.count = n()) %>% slice(1) %>% unique()

 # save files
 write.table(countsTable, "raw-data/full-tbasco-input-table.tsv", sep=";", row.names=FALSE, quote=FALSE)
 ```

-by default TbasCO accepts tables with the `;` separator.
+By default TbasCO accepts tables with the `;` separator.
 This merged table now serves as your input into TbasCO.

 ## TbasCO Quick-Start

 #Loading and Preprocessing Data

 All of the preprocessing is handled by the `Pre_process_input` function.
 This function consequtively performs the following tasks: